GoogleCloudPlatform/esp-v2/README.md

 ## Disclaimer

-ESPv2 is currently in Beta for the API Gateway deployment mode.
+ESPv2 is currently in Beta for the API Gateway deployment mode and sidecar deployment mode.
-ESPv2 does not officially support the sidecar deployment mode (yet).